Gagniuc/PC-World/README.md

 ## 4. Custom graphics engine and controls

-The interface contains a surprisingly large amount of graphics code for a magazine CD launcher.
-Important components include:
+The interface contains a large amount of native graphics code for a magazine CD launcher.
+Important components include both code written specifically for the project and third-party graphical components.
+In particular, some of the ActiveX controls and GIF-handling libraries were written by other programmers and published on **Planet Source Code**, a major programming community and source-code archive at the time.
+Planet Source Code was also one of the main places from which I learned advanced programming during that period.

 ```text
 Buton_3D.ctl       custom graphical button control